u-boot/u-boot/doc/driver-model/README.txt

    This means (for example) that an I2C driver will require that its bus be activated.

    e.
+The device's sequence number is assigned, either the requested one (assuming no conflicts) or the next available one if there is a conflict or nothing particular is requested.

+   f.
 If the driver provides an ofdata_to_platdata() method, then this is called to convert the device tree data into platform data.
 This should do various calls like fdtdec_get_int(gd->fdt_blob, dev->of_offset, ...) to access the node and store the resulting information into dev->platdata.